 Dink's World Famous Pit Bar-B-Q, known to local Bartlesville residents simply as Dink's, offers heaping helpings of brisket, ribs, pork loin, bologna, turkey, sausage and chicken seven days a week.
 With decades of culinary experience, the staff at Dink’s expertly prepares the meat in an outdoor pit filled with hickory wood, which produces a juicy, smoky concoction of irresistible flavor.
 Balance out the savory with a splash of Dink's homemade light, sweet barbecue sauce.

 Few things go together quite like barbecue and football.
-Both are celebrated with vigor at Ray’s Smokehouse BBQ in Norman, owned by former University of Oklahoma and New York Jets player Darrol Ray who has been serving up the good stuff since he opened his doors in 2008.
+Both are celebrated with vigor at Ray’s Smokehouse BBQ in Norman, owned by former University of Oklahoma and New York Jets player Darrol Ray who has been serving up smoked meats since he opened his doors in 2008.
 Like any good barbecue joint, ask three different people what you should order from Ray’s and you’ll get three different answers.
 So why not cover your bases and go with the three-meat combo?
 Feast on chopped or sliced brisket, smoked low and slow to perfection, paired with delectable offerings like ribs, hot links, pulled pork and other favorites.
-While the meats are the star of the show, Ray’s excellent sides likes collard greens, mac and cheese, potato salad and fried okra deserve plenty of fanfare as well.
-Get your fill, but try to save room for a generous slice of Ray’s homemade chocolate, lemon or strawberry cake to round out your meal.
+Try to save room for a generous slice of Ray’s homemade chocolate, lemon or strawberry cake to round out your meal.
 Drop by this family-owned institution and see why it’s a favorite among football and barbecue fanatics alike.

-Wild Horse Mountain Bar-B-Q is a family owned and operated barbecue joint that has been serving up heaping helpings of barbecue beef, pork ribs and hot links for over 20 years.
+Wild Horse Mountain Bar-B-Q is a family-owned and operated barbecue joint that has been serving up heaping helpings of barbecue beef, pork ribs and hot links since 1965.
 Pair your meal with a side of their famous barbecue beans, which come slightly peppery with bits of onion and tender meat mixed in.
 Afterward, check out the newspaper articles, funny signs and autographed pictures of famous people who have also discovered this hidden gem of a restaurant tucked away on Highway 59 just south of Sallisaw.

 Plenty of places might lay claim to the title of best barbecue in central Oklahoma, but the Butcher BBQ Stand in Wellston has the accolades to back it up.
 This dining destination has been racking up awards and satisfied diners since it opened in 2015.
-After an impressive 30 years on the compettitive barbecue circuit, the Butcher BBQ team opened its permanent dining location on Route 66 after bringing home more than 400 first-place ribbons, being named the 2012 World Food Champion in Las Vegas, and even appearing on the BBQ Pitmasters TV show.
-Enjoy all your barbecue favorites like pulled pork, tender smoked brisket—don't forget the burnt ends!—and succulent, St. Louis-style ribs in a no-fuss, outdoor environment complete with a giant Jenga game set, a horshoe set-up and live music performances.
+After an impressive 30 years on the competitive barbecue circuit, the Butcher BBQ team opened its permanent dining location on Route 66 after bringing home more than 400 first-place ribbons, being named the 2012 World Food Champion in Las Vegas, and even appearing on the BBQ Pitmasters TV show.
+Enjoy all your barbecue favorites like pulled pork, tender smoked brisket and succulent, St. Louis-style ribs in an outdoor setting complete with a giant Jenga game set, a horseshoe set-up and live music performances.

 For a complete list of Oklahoma's heavenly barbecue hotspots, along with special deals and events, click here.